-The model equations were solved with the Matlab-codes presented in Appendix C. This appendix also contains all the codes that were used to produce the plots
+The model equations were solved with the MATLAB-codes presented in Appendix C. This appendix also contains all the codes that were used to produce the plots

-On request of DLF Sustainable, pages 64-86 of this Interim Report have been removed from the public domain.
+On request of DLF Sustainable, pages 64-106 of this Interim Report have been removed from the public domain.

-Conclusions and research questions
+Conclusions and suggestions for future research